ben-smith23/ebay_scraper/README.md

 c:/Users/Ben/OneDrive/Desktop/CS40/Projects/ebay_scraper/ebay-dl.py 'fanny pack'
 ```

 If you want to scrape eBay results into a CSV file rather than a JSON file, use the <code>--csv</code> argument.
-After you enter your <code>search_term</code> in the terminal, write --csv=True
+After you enter your <code>search_term</code> in the terminal, write --csv=True.

 ```
 PS C:\Users\Ben\OneDrive\Desktop\CS40\Projects\ebay_scraper>